OmicSeqEmory/omicseq/README.md

 This is the Omicseq project hosted by Department of Biostatistics and Bioinformatics at Emory University.
-Nous sommes tres herueux que vous etes ici aujord'hui.
+Nous sommes tres herueux que vous etes ici aujourd'hui.